kfarr3/farr.ai/content/pages/readings.md

 # 2022

+* Under The Black Flag - David Cordingly
+* You Can Be A Stock Market Genius - Joel Greenblatt
+* The Last Wish - Andrzej Sapkowski
 * Visualizing Software Architecture - Simon Brown
 * Software Architecture for Developers - Simon Brown
 * A Philosophy of Software Design - John Oustehout